Amortization vs Depreciation: What Are the Differences?

 Amortization Example

 How amortization works is relatively simple.
 Let’s say you purchase a license for $10,000 and the license will expire in 10 years.
-Since the license is an intangible asset, it would have no salvage value and the full cost would be amortized over that 10-year period.
+Since the license is an intangible asset, it would have no salvage value, so the full cost would be amortized over that 10-year period.

-Using the straight-line method of amortization, your annual amortization expense for the license will be $1,000 ($10,000/10 years), meaning the asset will decline in value by $1,000 every year and you would be able to deduct $1,000 each year on your taxes.
+Using the straight-line method of amortization, your annual amortization expense for the license will be $1,000 ($10,000 divided by 10 years), meaning the asset’s value will decline by $1,000 every year.
+As a result, you would be able to deduct that $1,000 each year on your taxes.

 What Is Depreciation and How Does It Work?

-Depreciation is the process of spreading the cost of a tangible or fixed asset over a specific period of time, typically the asset’s useful life.
+Depreciation is another method of spreading the cost of a tangible or fixed asset over a specific period of time, typically the asset’s useful life.
 Tangible business assets (which the IRS refers to as “property”) are high-cost physical items that are owned by a business and are expected to last more than a year.
+They may be items you’ve financed through a small business loan.
 They include:

 • Buildings